 4. Your instructor who doesn’t have any serious injuries never spars with his students.
 Most of the time he is afraid of losing and he doesn’t want to tap.
 And most of the time he knows he sucks at Jiu Jitsu and he doesn’t want you to see that.
 If Helio could roll with his students till he was 90 your instructor can too.

 5. Your instructor, without any serious injuries, doesn’t want to roll with people who visit your gym.
 He is afraid of getting submitted and he’s aware what you will think about him.
 The real instructor will roll with anyone as he wants you to accept him the way he is not the way he wants you to think he is.

-7. Your instructor is pressuring you to buy promo materials, his dvds, t-shirts and other stuff that you know he have a profit from.
-He obviously sees you as an easy money and you are there to learn Jiu Jitsu for a monthly fee.
+7. Your instructor is pressuring you to buy promo materials, his DVDs, t-shirts and other stuff that you know he has a profit from.
+He obviously sees you as easy money and you are there to learn Jiu Jitsu for a monthly fee.
 You’re not his cash machine.

 10. Your instructor forces you to compete in sports he knows you’re not qualified for.
 This can happen if you’re training Self Defense Jiu Jitsu or some “Krav Maga” type of Jiu Jitsu and your instructor forces you to compete in BJJ tournaments.
 Well, you’re smart enough to see what you’re training nobody needs to tell you that.

 11. Your instructor acts like a bully.
 He makes fun of his students, he puts his students down or acts violently while showing techniques.
 It’s a huge sign of his bad personality.
 Even if he’s not doing that to you, but to others you don’t want to be near instructors like that.
 Your turn will come sooner or later.

 12. Your instructor discourages cross training in Judo or wrestling or any other sport.
 We should all do what we want and train what we want.